glacials/twos.dev/src/cold/soulslikes.md

 2. Optional / side story / collectibles (usually sideways)
 3. Unintended by developers (usually up)

-*From Software* is unique in that actively avoids the first category.
+*From Software* is unique in that it actively avoids the first category.
 Main story routes feel optional, and optional routes feel unintended.